Rutherford Internship and Externship Programs

-The Rutherford Institute Summer Internship Program offers law students and undergraduates the unique opportunity to learn practical legal skills, while developing a critical understanding of constitutional law.
-The Summer Internship Program, open to qualified law students interested in receiving a grounding in critical areas of law impacting civil liberties and religious freedom, has attracted top students from law schools across the country and abroad.
-The program’s intensive lectures and course work are coupled with practical assignments related to the ongoing work of The Rutherford Institute.
+The Civil Liberties Internship Program, open to qualified law students and undergraduates interested in receiving a grounding in critical areas of law impacting civil liberties and religious freedom, has attracted top students from law schools across the country and abroad.
+The program provides interns with opportunities to engage in intensive research into constitutional and public policy issues coupled with practical assignments related to the ongoing work of The Rutherford Institute.

 An internship at The Rutherford Institute offers:

-Interns research and write legal memoranda and briefs for attorneys affiliated with the Institute in cases in state and federal courts throughout the country, including the United States Supreme Court.
+Interns assist with researching and writing legal memoranda and briefs for attorneys affiliated with the Institute in cases in state and federal courts throughout the country, including the United States Supreme Court.
+Interns may also have an opportunity to interview clients and potential clients seeking legal assistance.

 Work Study, Independent Research and Externships